 Using a rig is another popular way to dab, but tends to smell more than a dab pen because of the bigger clouds being exhaled.
 With a traditional rig, the butane gas may also contribute to the smell, which is not the case with electric dab rigs and pen style vapes.

-These vapes produce the least amount of odor possible.
+THC oil carts produce the least amount of odor possible.
 They still produce an odor, depending on how big of a puff you take.
 If you take small hits and blow them out the window, there will usually be a faint terpene scent before it dissipates.
 This can be concealed just by opening a bag of popcorn.
 However, if you’re taking huge rips and aren’t near a window, it will be more noticeable.
-Fortunately, the smell from THC oil carts usually goes away faster than dabs or bud.
+Fortunately, the smell of vaping concentrates usually goes away faster than dabs or bud.
+Note that some delta 8 carts and full spectrum CBD vapes produce a similar aroma, regardless of THC content.
+Isolate-based vapes and liquids, not so much.

 As soon as your dry herb vaporizer reaches temperature, the sweet aroma of herb will be obvious.
 Portable vaporizers generally run on conduction and can give off a strong smell.
 Most desktop vapes utilize convection heating which tends to smell less because the herb is not making direct contact with the heating element.